naofumi/react_router_rails_spa/documents/introduction.md

 ### You want to create an SPA with a React frontend and a Rails backend.

 * You want a simple setup that is ["omakase"](https://dhh.dk/2012/rails-is-omakase.html).
 You don't want to install packages and configure them on the React side.
-You don't want to manually add routes and controllers on the Rails side.
+On the Rails side, you don't want to manually add routes and controllers.
 Everything should be a single gem and a single command.
 * You want something that is easy to deploy, and cost-effective.
 You don't want to pay for an extra server that you don't strictly need.
 * You don't need SEO for the React pages.
 * If SEO is necessary, you can just serve ERB pages or static HTML files.

-### You tried Next.js, but you did not need SSR nor RSCs.
+### You tried Next.js, but you did not really need SSR nor RSCs.
 You were only interested in Next.js because you thought it was easy.

 * You're only using Next.js because you thought it was ["omakase"](https://dhh.dk/2012/rails-is-omakase.html) and simple to set up.
 * After a while, you've found that integrating the Next.js server and the Rails server is harder than you bargained for.
 You've had headaches around authentication schemes, cross-domains, subdomains, CORS settings, samesite cookies, CSRF mitigation, and reverse proxies, etc. You've realized that running separate frontend and backend servers is hard.
-* You are not happy with the extra cost you pay to Next.js.
+* You are not happy with the extra money you have to pay to Next.js.

-The react_router_rails_spa gem gives you true simplicity.
-A Modern React SPA with essential libraries included, which will run on a single server with a single gem – no multiserver headaches.
+The [react_router_rails_spa gem](https://github.com/naofumi/react_router_rails_spa) gives you the simplicity of an opinionated SPA framework, without the complexity of a mulit-server setup.

 ### You want to use cutting-edge React